functime-org/functime/docs/embeddings.md

 # Temporal Embeddings

 Currently in closed-beta for `functime` Cloud.
 Have an interesting use-case?
-Let's chat over a call on [Calendly](https://calendly.com/functime).
+Contact us at [Calendly](https://calendly.com/functime).
 ## What are embeddings?

 Temporal embeddings measure the relatedness of time-series.